About this webinar

 Sarah pioneered a participatory approach using contribution analysis to understand impact, and this is the basis of our approach here at Matter of Focus.
 Cutting her knowledge exchange (KE) teeth at the pioneering Centre for Research on Families and Relationships, Sarah broadened understanding of the interaction between research, policy and practice through research and practice work with UNICEF, What Work Scotland and others, and worked alongside organisations to use evidence for improving services for the families and communities they serve (with Healthcare Improvement Scotland, Starcatchers, The Scottish Book Trust, Shelter Scotland and others).

 The research impact assessment framework Sarah developed is based on contribution analysis; she has used it to carry out seven independent impact assessments, including 14 case studies, of research centres and initiatives across eight countries around the world.

 Sarah’s background is in social sciences and participation with a degree in Sociology, Masters in Community Education and Social Policy by Research, and a PhD in Social Policy.
 Prior to KE work she held networking, policy development and research roles in the voluntary sector and spent ten years tutoring adult learners in community settings and with the Open University.
 She worked in KE at the University of Edinburgh from 2001-2017, and remains an Honorary Fellow of the University.

 The Matter of Focus Research Impact School

 Ready to take control of your research impact?
-Join Sarah Morton for her 5-week training course, followed by a trial of our impact tracking software OutNav – one place for all of your impact data and evidence, and a simple structure and tools for reporting to funders, stakeholders or the wider public.
+Join Sarah Morton for her 4-workshop training course, followed by a trial of our impact tracking software OutNav – one place for all of your impact data and evidence, and a simple structure and tools for reporting to funders, stakeholders or the wider public.